Lost City Hydrothermal Field: Mineralogy

 The Mid-Atlantic Ridge spreading center pulls the lithosphere apart, creating normal faults which expose sub-surface rocks to seawater.

 Olivine, the mineral responsible for Lost City's serpentinization.

 The Atlantis Massif is described as an ultramafic oceanic core complex of the Mid-Atlantic Ridge, with upper mantle rock being exposed to seawater through faulting from tectonic extension associated with oceanic spreading centers.
 The spreading half-rate is approximated to about 12 mm/yr, classifying it as a slow-spreading ridge.
 Seismic events of Richter magnitude 4 and 4.5 have been detected at the massif.

 The dominant minerals found at Lost City are ultramafic, composed primarily of olivine and pyroxene with very little silica content.
 Peridotite (primarily spinel harzburgite) minerals undergo serpentinization and form magnetite and serpentine minerals.
 Because little to no carbon dioxide or metals are released in the venting fluids, Lost City bears the appearance of a non-smoker, with few particulates to give a smoky appearance.

-Once pore waters have permeated the surface and return to the surface, aragonite, brucite, and calcite chimneys are formed as calcium carbonates precipitate out of solution.
+Once pore waters have permeated the surface, aragonite, brucite, and calcite chimneys are formed as calcium carbonates precipitate out of solution.
 Younger chimneys are primarily brucite and aragonite, being white and flaky in appearance.
 As vents mature, porosity decreases as precipitates clog fluid pathways.
 Mineral compositions change with aragonite succeeded by calcite and brucite being removed through dissolution, and the chimneys darken to a grey or brown color.

 On the side of the Atlantis Transform Fault, the Atlantis Massif wall terminates approximately 740 m below sea level, where rock types deform to various mylonitic rocks with deformation fabric minerals of talc, tremolite, and ribbon serpentine.